atzbencam/Resume/README.md

     - Constantly updating methods for improvement of data management
     - Intuitive graphs reported montly for end of month analytics using Python Notebook

-#### IT Intern at Ascending Technologies - Laredo, Texas (06/2020 - Present)
-    - Computer repair and maintenance on Windows machines
-    - Troubleshoot Outlook servers
-    - Installation of switch and servers

 ### Projects